flakusha/deep_learning_set_generation/README.md

 * All images and results are placed alongside original Blender file

 ## Libraries in use:
-* Piperator - plugin to generate pipes using polygon centers of selected object
+* Piperator - plugin to generate pipes using polygon centers of selected object, credits: yeus <Thomas.Meschede@web.de>
 * Image - library used to read images in Rust

 ## Ways to enhance application: